-Now that it’s approaching Christmastime, you and your family may be housing extra guests.
-From kids coming home from college to extended family members visiting for a week, you’ll likely have lots of extra mouths to feed.
-And we all know with extra food comes extra flushing and washing (well, hopefully, the washing part).
-In order to solve all your holiday plumbing disasters, you need to eliminate the build-up that caused the clogs in the first place.
+Now that Christmas is approaching, you and your family may be housing extra guests.
+From kids coming home from college to extended family members visiting for a week, you’ll likely have extra mouths to feed.
+And we all know with extra food comes extra flushing and washing — well, hopefully washing.
+In order to solve all your holiday plumbing disasters, you need to eliminate the build-up that causes clogs in the first place.

 Backed up pipes can wreak havoc on a household full of people.
-Especially a household with only one guest bathroom -- or maybe only one bathroom in general.
-When you’re hosting a holiday party at your home, or even just having your kids come to visit, you’re gonna want to ensure your home is ready for all that extra traffic.
-Because the more people you have, the more likely you are to have a plumbing problem at some point during the holiday visit.
-Maybe your 6-year-old neice flushes bundles of toilet paper, or maybe your uncle never realizes how much his “contribution” will affect your toilet.
+Especially a household with only one guest bathroom — or maybe only one bathroom in general.
+When you’re hosting a holiday party at your home, or even just having your kids come to visit, you’ll want to ensure your home is ready for all that extra traffic.
+The more people you have, the more likely you are to have a plumbing problem at some point during the holiday visit.
+Maybe your six-year-old neice flushes bundles of toilet paper, or maybe your uncle never realizes how much his “contribution” will impact your toilet.
 Either way, it’s a good idea to be prepared for those incidents and get them solved as soon as they occur so you can get back to all the holiday cheer.

 How to Unclog Your Toilet When Nothing Works - A Guide

 A local clog is a clog that is affecting a single drain; it could be your second-floor toilet or your shower drain.
 These clogs are smaller and less devastating to your plumbing system and can be easily fixed by using the right product.